Nitrokey/nitrokey-documentation/nethsm/cli.rst

 ::

-   $ nitropy nethsm --host $NETHSM_HOST --username operator --password opPassphrase csr --key-id myFirstKey --country DE --state-or-province BE --locality Berlin --organization ACME --organizational-unit IT --common-name example.com --email-address it@example.com
+   $ nitropy nethsm --host $NETHSM_HOST --username operator --password  csr --key-id myFirstKey --country DE --state-or-province BE --locality Berlin --organization ACME --organizational-unit IT --common-name example.com --email-address it@example.com

 .. include:: _tutorial.rst
    :start-after: .. start:: key-operations
    :end-before: .. end

-We can encrypt data for the key stored on the NetHSM using openssl. (public.pem is the public key file that we created in the Show Key Details section.)
+We can encrypt data for the key stored on the NetHSM using OpenSSL. (public.pem is the public key file that we created in the Show Key Details section.)

 ::